-This notice is being sent to affected landowners; POLB tenants; Federal, state, and local government agencies; elected officials; environmental and public interest groups; Native American tribes; other interested parties; and local libraries and newspapers.
+This notice is being sent to affected landowners; POLB tenants; Federal, state, and local government agencies; elected officials; environmental and public interest groups; Native American tribes; other interested parties; and local Start Printed Page 56286libraries and newspapers.
 We encourage government representatives to notify their constituents of this planned project and encourage them to comment on their areas of concern.

 SES proposes to construct and operate a liquefied natural gas (LNG) import terminal facility on a 27-acre site on a portion of Pier T, designated Berth T-126, on Terminal Island within the Port of Long Beach, California.
 The proposed site, which was formerly part of a naval shipyard, would require a limited amount of dredging (between 75,000 and 125,000 cubic yards) to support the ship berth and achieve uniform water depth.
 The dredged material would be disposed of in a confined landfill within the Port.
 The project would not require the intake or discharge of sea water and/or process water.
 During construction, SES would require an additional 20- to 30-acre site in the project area for materials storage and fabrication.
 The location of this construction laydown area has not yet been identified.